Careers Fairs - How to make them work for you

 Be able to explain what attracts you about a particular type of work and why you are interested in the organisation.

-Company representatives are impressed by a motivated student wanting to make an informed career choice and making an effort to search for positions before many of the opportunities disappear.
+Introduce yourself to the company representatives - let them know your degree, year and that you have researched them.
+Companies are impressed by a motivated student wanting to make an informed career choice and making an effort to search for positions before many of the opportunities disappear.

 If you are interested in a position with the firm, say so and ask where you should go from there to get information or make an application.